- Reviewed: 19 November 2013, 10:04 NZDT

 Destinations in South East Asia where we advise against tourist and other non-essential travel.

-Avoid non-essential travel to Lombok and the Gili islands (Gili Trawangan, Gili Meno and Gili Air) due to the 6.9 magnitude earthquake on 5 August 2018.
-There is a risk of aftershocks, damage to local infrastructure and disruptions to essential services including power and transportation.
+Avoid non-essential travel to Lombok and the Gili islands (Gili Trawangan, Gili Meno and Gili Air) due to the 6.9 magnitude earthquake on 5 August 2018, and the continuing aftershocks.
+Damage to local infrastructure was significant and disruptions to essential services including power and transportation are ongoing.

 Avoid non-essential travel to Xaisomboun Province due to the potential of violent incidents, and the Attapeu Province where recovery efforts are ongoing since recent flooding of the hydroelectric dam.
 Travel to certain parts of the Xaisomboun Province requires a permit from Lao authorities.
 There has been a number of violent incidents in the Xaisomboun Province in recent years, including shooting attacks and the detonation of improvised explosive devices.
 These have resulted in a number of deaths and injuries, including of civilians.